franceme/WaveNetExploration/docs/index.md

 ## Conclusion

 Though we weren't able to generate music, through our process and relatively minimal training we were able to show progression towards actual music.
+This supports the original WaveNet paper, since the progression we created with our relatively limited training time and data shows the progression of the WaveNet model.

 ## Libraries used